TerryLansdown/lists/2022/books-to-get.md

 ## Lower Priority

+- Lock In by John Scalzi
+- Legends and Lattes by Travis Baldree
+- A Psalm for the Wild-Built by Becky Chambers
+- Cloud Cuckoo Land by Anthony Doerr
+- Among Others by Jo Walton
+- Borderline by Mishell Baker
+- Marooned in Realtime by Vernor Vinge
+- Tombs of Atuan by Ursula K. LeGui
+- The Haunting of Hill House by Shirley Jackson
+- Every Heart a Doorway by Seanan Maguire
+- The Last Graduate by Naomi Novik
+- The Priory of the Orange Tree by Samantha Shannon
+- Country by Michael Hughes
+- The Nova Incident by Dan Moren
+- Galaxy and the Ground Within by Becky Chambers
 - The Galaxy and the Ground Within by Becky Chambers
-- A Master of Djinn by P. Djèlí Clark
-- The Unbroken by C.L.
-Clark
+- Elder Race by Adrian Tchaikovsky
-- The Thursday Murder Club
-- Amongst Our Weapons
-- Under Lock & Skeleton Key
-- Winter’s Orbit
-- Rosebud
-- Your Eyes, My Beacon
-- You Perfect, Broken Thing
-- Jade City (The Green Bone Saga series)
-- Minor Mage
-- The Wolf and the Woodsman
+- The Golden Enclaves by Naomi Novik
-- How to Rule an Empire and Get Away with It- The Galaxy and the Ground Within by Becky Chambers
+- The Galaxy and the Ground Within by Becky Chambers
-- A Master of Djinn by P. Djèlí Clark
+- A Big Ship at the Edge of the Universe by Alex White
+- Terminal Peace by Jim C. Hines
+- Three Little Wishes by Paul Cornell, Steve Yeowell, Pippa Bowland & Simon Bowland
+- Bramblewilde by Jordan Taylor
+- The Night Dance by Leah Cypess
+- The Path of Water by Emma Törzs
+- Two Hands, Wrapped in Gold by S.B.
+Divya
+- The Portal Keeper by Lavie Tidhar
+- Mickey7 by Edward Ashton
+- Shards of Earth & Eyes of the Void by Adrian Tchaikovsky
+- The Cruel Stars by John Birmingham
+- The Man Who Died Twice by Richard Osman
 - The Unbroken by C.L.
 Clark
 - The Thursday Murder Club
 - Amongst Our Weapons